MaxPleaner/VideoStreamer/README.md

     - `USER_PASSWORD`
 5. Run `rake db:create db:migrate` to set up the database.
 6. Run `rake films:upload` to sync your local film collection with GCS (and create an index file)
+7. Run `rails server` and open localhost:3000.
+Log in with the admin credentials you set up.
+8. Click the "unsynced films" tab in the navbar and go through your films, importing each.
+Metadata can be auto-loaded from Movie DB.
+If there is no match, you can use "force upload" and then go to the "edit film" page (link at the bottom of the film page) and add the details there.
+9. You can deploy to Heroku same as any Rails app.